 Rationale: Prior research has shown that many mass shooters and other perpetrators of mass violence sought fame and notoriety (Lankford, 2016; Lankford & Madfis, 2018; Schildkraut, 2019).
 In addition to rewarding killers for their actions, media attention and naming shooters serve to incentivize other fame-seeking perpetrators, leading to increased threats and possible similar events in the two weeks immediately following a high-profile attack (Klinger & Klinger, 2018; Towers et al., 2015).
-Based on this research and recommendations from organizations including No Notoriety, the Advanced Law Enforcement Rapid Response Training (ALERRT) Center, and the FBI, we request that authors refrain from identifying perpetrators by name.
+Based on this research and recommendations from organizations including No Notoriety, the Advanced Law Enforcement Rapid Response Training (ALERRT) Center, and the FBI, we request that authors refrain from identifying perpetrators by name or limit the use of their name to once per article.
 Instead, we recommend that they are referred to as “the perpetrator” and/or simply described using their age, city, or place of attack.

 - Be cognizant of trauma, victimization, and impact on victims of mass violence.